What Is Email Marketing? A Beginner’s Guide

 05. Optimize and improve

-Once you’ve written and sent your emails, you’ll need to analyze their metrics so that you can continually optimize your campaigns.
+Once you’ve written and sent your emails, you’ll need to analyze your email marketing KPIs so that you can continually optimize your campaigns.
 These metrics should already be built into your email marketing service.

 The most important analytics to track include: